Ruheng-W/CPPIF/README.md

 ## How to use it

 The main program in the train folder main_cppif.py file.
 File main_cppif.py has detail notes.
 You could change configuration/config_CPPIF.py to achieve custom training and testing, such as modifying datasets, setting hyperparameters and so on.
-For example if you want to change the padding seqence length you can change the following raws in config.CPPIF.py.
+For example if you want to change the padding sequence length you can change the following raws in config.CPPIF.py.

 ```python
 parse.add_argument('-pad-pep-len', type=int, default=50, help='number of sense in multi-sense')